 Eating more vegetables, on the other hand, is linked to a wealth of benefits, ranging from lower body weight to reduced risk of cancer, diabetes, stroke and heart disease, and–that old favorite–a longer and healthier life.

 So eat up!
-Here are tips on working more vegetables into your day, and here are tips on finding vegetables you like to eat.
+Here are tips on finding vegetables you like to eat.
 And if eating more vegetables is one of your goals, consider participating in the upcoming 30-Day Nutrition Upgrade.
 It’s a fun way to improve your eating habits…and eating more veggies and less sugar are the two biggest changes people report making.
 Click below for all the details.